-In a large wok/skillet, heat oil or water over medium high heat.
-Add bell peppers, onions, and spices, cook for about 3 minutes, stirring occasionally.
+Fajitas: In a large skillet or wok, heat oil/water over medium high heat, add the onions and bell peppers, cook for about 6 – 7 minutes, stirring occasionally.
+Add the chili powder, cumin and garlic powder, and optional chipotle/cayenne, and cook 1 minute more.
 Add black beans and cook until heated through, about 3 more minutes.
 Adjust seasoning to taste adding anything extra you like.

-Warm your tortillas.
+Tortillas: Warm the tortillas.
 I like to heat mine carefully over the open flame of the stove top.